jeanrauwers/mern-course-bootcamp/README.md

 * Search for events using filters (Running, Cycling or Swimming)
 * Sign UP for event in order to participate
 * Upload images to the server
-* Website notification using web sockets (in order to approve or cancel the Sign UP requests)
+* Website notification using web sockets (in order to approve or refuse the Event Sign UP request)

 ### Milestones of the project